https://www.ku.com.au/

 Valley Reserve has an adventure playground written all over it, with large wooden poles and interconnecting ropes dominating the space and giving kids the freedom to create their own obstacle course, complete with a flying fox.

-Smaller kids will feel more at home playing in the sandpits, on the slide, noughts and crosses board, or climbing all over the famous King Parrot sculpture.
+Younger children will feel more at home playing in the sandpits, on the slide, on the noughts-and-crosses board, or climbing all over the famous King Parrot sculpture.

 Location: Waimarie Drive, Mount Waverley